EZ-Robotics/EZ-Site/projects/2022-08-22-ez-mid/index.md

       output = 0;
     }

-    // If the flywheel is slower than then target rpm, go max speed else if (getRPM() <= targetRPM - thresh) {
+    // If the flywheel is slower than the target rpm, go max speed else if (getRPM() <= targetRPM - thresh) {
       output = 127;
     }

-    // When flywheel is faster than then target rpm, go 0 else if (getRPM() >= targetRPM + thresh) {
+    // When flywheel is faster than the target rpm, go 0 else if (getRPM() >= targetRPM + thresh) {
       output = hold_power;
     }